How to Select, Inspect, and Test Insulated Tools

 - Trust but Verify: Even with new tools, always perform a visual inspection before the first use.

-- Destroy, Don’t Discard: When a tool fails an inspection or test, it must be destroyed to prevent another worker from mistakenly using it.
+- Destroy, Don’t Discard: When a tool fails an inspection or test, it must be removed from service and rendered unusable or permanently marked/segregated to prevent another worker from mistakenly using it; follow manufacturer and employer procedures for disposition.

 Just as the NEC code book provides the rules for safe installations, standards from OSHA, NFPA, and ASTM provide the rules for safe work practices.
 Adherence to both is the mark of a true professional.
 The latest changes in safety standards, such as those in NFPA 70E 2024 regarding voltage verification, highlight the industry’s ongoing commitment to enhancing electrical safety protocols.